AdilGabdullin/pdf-to-md/AdvisoryBoard.md

 * IETF Editor: RFC 2579 Textual Conventions for SMIv2
 * IETF Editor: RFC 2578 SMIv2

->"IWL has introduced discipline and process to the complex world of network management testing.
-Their contributions to interoperability testing and the SilverCreek SNMP Test Suite have made them a valuable part of the quality control process of many device manufacturers."
+>IWL has introduced discipline and process to the complex world of network management testing.
+Their contributions to interoperability testing and the SilverCreek SNMP Test Suite have made them a valuable part of the quality control process of many device manufacturers.

 **- Dr. Jeff Case, Founder, SNMP Research**

->"It's been a privilege to serve on the IWL Advisory Board.
-IWL has a clear commitment to helping developers improve implementation quality by providing accurate and useful test results, and we're proud to help by clarifying SNMP and associated MIB RFCs when questions or ambiguities arise."
+>It's been a privilege to serve on the IWL Advisory Board.
+IWL has a clear commitment to helping developers improve implementation quality by providing accurate and useful test results, and we're proud to help by clarifying SNMP and associated MIB RFCs when questions or ambiguities arise.

 **- Randy Presuhn, Industry Consultant**